shipperhq/shipperhq.github.io/dev-shipperhq/docs/rate/quickstart.md

 ### Item Attributes
 Item attributes in the request allow you to include item-specific values like a shipping group or an origin.
 They may be required if you are using any type of features such as [Shipping Groups](https://docs.shipperhq.com/shipping-group-configuration/), [Dimensional Packing](https://docs.shipperhq.com/setting-up-and-using-dimensional-shipping/), [Multi-Origin](https://docs.shipperhq.com/setup-multiorigin-dropshipping/), etc.

-These attributes and their values are sent in a set of name/value pairs in the `attributes` field of an `item` on a Rate API request.
+These attributes and their values are sent in a set of name/value pairs in the `attributes` field of an `item` on a Rates API request.
 The most common attributes are listed below.

 :::info Values are case sensitive
 All item attribute values are case sensitive and must match the corresponding item configured in the ShipperHQ dashboard including any spaces.